 eBooks boost your brand’s credibility and move leads through your marketing funnel.

-Use them as a free offer to guide them into next steps, build your list and…
+Use them as a free offer to guide them into the next steps, build your list, and…

 The purpose of reports is to help the reader solve a specific problem.

 For example, if you were a health and diet coach, you could create a report for prospective clients.

 You would show how to choose the right health coach dependent on specific needs and goals.